MicrosoftDocs/learn/learn-pr/azure/improve-app-scalability-resiliency-with-load-balancer/includes/5-configure-internal-load-balancer.md

-As well as balancing requests from users to front-end servers, you can also use Azure Load Balancer to distribute traffic from front-end server evenly between back-end servers.
+As well as balancing requests from users to front-end servers, you can also use Azure Load Balancer to distribute traffic from front-end servers evenly between back-end servers.

 In your healthcare organization, front-end servers call business logic that is hosted on a middle tier.
 You want to ensure that the middle tier is as scalable and resilient as the front end.
 You want to use a load balancer to distribute requests from the front-end servers evenly among the middle-tier servers.
 This way, you'll scale the middle-tier servers out to achieve the highest capacity possible.
 You'll also ensure that the middle-tier is resilient to failures because, when a server fails, the load balancer will automatically reroute traffic.